ArneBachmann/sos/README.md

     - [QA 79](https://github.com/ArneBachmann/sos/issues/79) Added AppVeyor automated testing
     - [QA 94](https://github.com/ArneBachmann/sos/issues/94) More test coverage
     - Many little fixes and improvements
+    - Downloads until today: 1270
 - Version 1.0 released on 2017-12-14:
     - First release with basic functionality
     - Lots of test cases, good test coverage
     - System integration and packaging
     - Library integration and testing
     - VCS integration
+    - Downloads: 4600

 ## Comparison with Traditional VCSs ##
 While completing version 1.0 of SOS, I incidentally discovered an interesting [article by Gregory Szorc](https://gregoryszorc.com/blog/2017/12/11/high-level-problems-with-git-and-how-to-fix-them/) that discusses central weaknesses in the design of popular VCSs, with a focus on Git.
 Many of his arguments I have intuitively felt to be true as well and were the reason for the development of SOS: mainly the reduction of barriers between the developer's typical workflow and the VCS, which is most often used as a structured tool for "type and save in increments", while advanced features of Git are just very difficult to remember and get done right.

 - While Git is basically a large key-value store with a thin access interface on top, SOS keeps a very clear (folder) structure of branches, revisions and files
-- Compared to SVN SOS's file store is much simpler and doesn't require an integrated database
+- Compared to SVN, SOS's file store is much simpler and doesn't require an integrated database
-- The term *file tree* is used thoughout this document to refer to the actual state of files and folders on the user's computer at a certain point in time.
-It's not exactly the same as a *checkout* or *working copy*, but largely comparable.

 Here is a comparison between SOS and VCS's commands:
 - `branch` creates a branch from the current file tree (or last commit), but also switches to it immediately (unless told not to).
 There is no requirement to name branches, removing all barriers